 The Dos & Don’ts of Recruiting

-In today’s highly competitive labor market, communication is so key!
-Things are moving quickly, and candidates are needing timely communication to remain interested and engaged in an opportunity.
+In today’s highly competitive labor market, communication is key!
+Things are moving quickly, and job candidates need timely communication to remain interested and engaged in an open employment opportunity.
 To accomplish this, companies should remain highly responsive throughout the hiring process.
-If a candidate has applied or been sent to you and you are interested in speaking with them, do not delay!
+If a candidate has applied or been sent to you and you are interested in speaking with them, don't delay!

 I understand that sometimes it’s nice to see a few different profiles to compare and decide who you want to move into the interview phase with but with today’s rapid candidate movement, there’s no time to spare.

 Engaging with job candidates early and often is crucial to keep them on board and build that personal connection that is meaningful in their decision-making process.
 Encourage job seekers by communicating openly about your interest in learning more about their background and initial impressions.
 Once someone has applied, that is usually the start of their candidate experience, so it’s important to make a strong first impression.
 This is a great way to stand apart from competitors and begin building trust.

 Don’t: Be so vague with your job descriptions

 In the IT industry, we see so many job descriptions that, if you removed the company name, could be anywhere!
 Try to be descriptive and specific in your job descriptions so that candidates and recruiters are poised to find you the specialized, qualified candidates with the right background and mix of skills you're seeking for an open IT opportunity.